MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Evaluation

-\textbf{Runtime.} The optimization we applied does output significant performance improvement (in particular, in the case of malicious minority), and we notice that the multiplier of growth is reduced to 20 times. { In general, we see that providing robustness in the malicious context should require more runtime than in the semi-honest.
+\textbf{Runtime.} In general, we see that providing robustness in the malicious context should require more runtime than in the semi-honest.
 This is because extra operations for verification are taken, {e.g., using HHF to verify whether a received aggregation is correct}.
-The unoptimized ResNet-18 takes 3.1s per iteration in the semi-honest context while costing 70.7s (approx. an increase of 22 times) in the malicious minority.
-ResNet-18 also has more model parameters than LeNet, leading to extra computational operations on cryptographic tools, which can be seen, say in the malicious context, 70.7s v.s.
-14.4s.
-By binary secret sharing and polynomial transformation, in Figure~\ref{fig:runtime}, we show that the runtime of LeNet and ResNet-18 are reduced by 68.75\% (4.5s) and 66.05\% (24s), respectively, under malicious-minority servers.}
+The unoptimized ResNet-18 takes 3.15s per round in the semi-honest context while costing 70.74s (approx. an increase of 22 times) in the malicious minority.
+ResNet-18 has more model parameters than LeNet, leading to extra computational operations on cryptographic tools, which can be seen, in the malicious context, 70.74s v.s.
+14.41s.
+By binary SS and polynomial transformation, Table~\ref{tab:overheads} shows that the runtime of LeNet and ResNet-18 are reduced by 68.75\% (4.54s) and 66.05\% (24.03s), respectively, under malicious-minority servers.

-\textbf{Communication costs.} Similar to runtime, malicious-minority servers consume a considerable amount of communication cost as compared to those semi-honest.
-Figure~\ref{fig:communication} shows that after optimization, the communication costs drop to 33\% in the malicious minority and 10.83\% in the semi-honest with ResNet-18.
-The worst case is that we consume 15,572MB bandwidth per iteration under malicious minority, but we, in the end, optimize the cost to 5,151MB.
-In the semi-honest context, LeNet achieves the best performance, requiring 16MB with optimization, which is 30.19\% of the unoptimized cost (53MB).
+\textbf{Communication costs.} Similar to runtime, malicious-minority servers consume a considerable amount of communication cost compared to semi-honest ones.
+Table~\ref{tab:overheads} shows that after optimization, the communication costs drop to 33\% in the malicious minority and 10.83\% in the semi-honest with ResNet-18.
+In the worse case, we consume 15,572.68MB bandwidth per round under malicious minority, but we optimize the cost to 5,151.18MB.
+In the semi-honest context, LeNet achieves the best performance, requiring 16MB with optimization, which is 30.19\% of the unoptimized cost (53.46MB).

+Under the same contexts, we present the overheads of the client side for FL training in Table~\ref{tab:overheads}.
+Note the use of advanced FL techniques, such as those outlined in~\cite{pmlr-v119-hamer20a,NEURIPS2020_e32cc80b}, can be employed to enhance computing and communication efficiency in \texttt{MUDGUARD}.
+Since applying those is straightforward, we will not go into further detail on this matter.